 Gas stove and oven in the lookout facilities are available for cooking and heating food.

 Participants are encouraged to bring a potluck dish to share with their friends and guests.

-Evening programs beginning 7:00pm (wear layered clothing)
+Evening programs beginning 7pm by the lookout deck (wear layered clothing)

 PowerPoint slide show presentations: